 7. Using the Service

 The Client will not use the Service for Abuse.
 Abuse will be reported to law enforcement agencies and damages may be sought.
 The Client is responsible for determining the suitability of the Service for its particular needs.
+The Client is responsible for verifying any telephone number provided and making a successful test call and viewing that call record in their TelcoEdge provided interface prior to publishing that number.
 The Client is responsible for the security of its account, including user name, password, and usage of the Service.
 The Client will not make or publish or cause to be made or published any false, misleading, deceptive or mis-descriptive statement or information in relation to the Service which may give rise to any liability to TelcoEdge.
 Where a Service Provider resells a TelcoEdge service, unless otherwise agreed in writing, TelcoEdge retains the Rights of Number Holder (as defined by the Australian Communications Industry Forum) of the telephone number and/or service.
 TelcoEdge does not recognise any Service Provider as an agent for any user of a service for the purpose of porting any telephone number (where allowed) and may require appropriate evidence of receipt of an original request to port a telephone number from the user of that number before agreeing to any porting of that number.
 Support for custom interfaces is not provided unless agreed in writing by TelcoEdge.

 8. Do Not Call Register